kevbuh/bitnet/README.md

     - Uses squared ReLU [(ReLU²)](https://paperswithcode.com/method/squared-relu) activation in FFN layers
     - Employs [Sub-LayerNorm](https://proceedings.mlr.press/v202/wang23u.html) normalization
     - No bias terms in linear or normalization layers
+      - Binarization is a form of regularization.
+By reducing precision, the model generalizes better
 - Tokenizer: LLaMA 3 Tokenizer (vocab size: 128,256)
 - STE: Straight-through-Estimator to approximate gradients for non-differentiable functions like clip()